 AUSTRALIAN GIFTED CONFERENCE.
 The 13th National Conference on Giftedness is scheduled for July 12-15, 2012, in Adelaide, South Australia.
 According to conference organizers, "This conference will bring together experts in the field of giftedness and talent and combine these with the latest research from around the world."
 Find out more.

 MEDSCAPE ON AUTISM.
 In a series called "Game Changers in Pediatrics 2011," Medscape pointed to key findings from research in the area of ASDs.
 Some of the findings show how much more there is to learn about ASD, some point out things that don't work in treating ASD.
-Find the Medscape article
+Find the Medscape article.

 PANDAS.
 The Los Angeles Times published an article about pediatric autoimmune neuropsychiatric disorder associated with streptococcus (PANDAS), a sudden-onset mental disorder marked by OCD-type behaviors.
 The article also mentions the possibility that other disorders, including cases of autism, might be linked to improper immune system response.
 Find out more.